Details

 If a good story, wonderful acting, memorable OST, nostalgia and simple curiosity (as to why they were such beloved classics), the early-1980s TVB/HK-versions are a must.

 The 1994 remake from TVB would also be a solid choice.
-Good acting and overall lovely drama.
-(This was the series where I first fell in love with the saga and characters, and a well made adaptation which did not veer off too much from the source material.
+Good performances and overall fabulous drama.
+(This was the series where I first fell in love with the saga and characters, and a well made adaptation which did not veer off much from the source material.
 Sometimes, first love doesn’t always leave the most lasting impression, and I am glad for that).

 Read More